ECCO-GROUP/ECCO-Dataset-Production/README.md

 Each will be discussed separately.

-### Configuring ECCO Dataset Production to Run Locally
+### Configuring ECCO Dataset Production to run locally

 Installing ECCO Dataset Production locally, with input and output to local storage, is perhaps the quickest and easiest way to get started